SAINT Stimulation for Depression

 The trial information does not specify whether you need to stop taking your current medications.
 However, it mentions that participants should not have used rapid-acting antidepressants like ketamine recently.
 It's best to discuss your current medications with the study team.

-What data supports the effectiveness of the SAINT Stimulation treatment for depression?
+What prior data suggests that the SAINT Stimulation is safe for treating depression?

 BB